 Payment has always been a dynamic area of innovation in the financial industry.
 In digital banking, the overall payment options for customers should be seamlessly integrated, removing friction, and adding value.
 By differentiating various payment gateways driven by data, technology, and how and where customers pay, the move towards innovating new payment trends would transpire.
 This would be in proximity with the Internet of Things (IoT), mobile wallets, point of sale (POS), blockchain, and cryptocurrencies.

 With the advancement in technology, banks have made it possible to expand their operations beyond their physical locations and working hours, making it more efficient for customers to access and use their accounts remotely.
 The increasing number of mobile internet users has impacted greater adoption of digital banking.
 This is the result of the convenience, cost effectiveness, and user-friendly experience received by customers.
 However, such a seamless customer journey would call for vital security measures to prevent frauds and security breaches, as transactional volumes continue to grow.

 It is integral for any bank to walk through customers on cybersecurity measures in every step of their digital transformation.
 The importance of integrating biometric and fingerprinting devices, end-to-end encryptions, and two-/multi-factor authentications is to avoid customers from exploitations by cybercriminals.
 Banks should continuously look into new means of security measures to triumph over external threats.

 Digital Banking in Action (APAC)

-This movement is seen as a giant leap for the Malaysian and Singaporean financial markets, and it would certainly foster a vibrant and highly accelerated technological infrastructure.
-As more digital banks emerge, financial organisations would be inclined to shift their focus in offering more friendly and flexible digital services.
+This movement is seen as a giant leap for the Malaysian financial market, and it would certainly foster a vibrant and highly accelerated technological infrastructure.
+As more digital banks emerge, financial organisations would be inclined to shift their focus to offering more friendly and flexible digital services.
 What would become of this digital transformation, in the ways consumers would quickly adopt this model, is yet to be seen as the digital banking industry matures in time.